FforFrodo/DNSServer/README.md

 ## Python DNS Server
 This code creates a simple DNS proxy that listens for DNS queries on port 53 and forwards the queries to Cloudflare's DNS server over TLS.
-When it receives a response from Cloudflare, it sends the response back to the client.
+When it receives a response from Cloudflare, it sends the response back to the client that made the original query.
+The code continuously listens for incoming queries in a loop.

 The proxy listens for incoming connections on a TCP socket bound to the localhost (127.0.0.1) on port 53.
 When it receives a connection, it receives the client's DNS query and creates a TLS context.
 It then connects to Cloudflare's DNS server over TLS using the wrapped socket and sends the query to the server.
 When it receives a response from the server, it sends the response back to the client and closes the client and server sockets.
 The proxy then waits for the next incoming connection.

+### Code structure
+The code is structured as follows:

+• `create_tcp_socket()` creates a TCP socket and binds it to port 53
+• `handle_query()`  handles a single DNS query from a client
+• `run_proxy()` creates the TCP socket which listens for incoming connections and handles each query with the handle_query function

+The `logging` module is used to create a logger, which will print messages to the console.
+The logger is configured to print messages of level DEBUG and above, and the format of the messages is specified.

+The `log` variable is used to log messages at different levels (debug, info, warning, error, critical) depending on the situation, providing more context and visibility to the code execution.

+### Getting the image from Docker
+You can pull the image from Docker hub using the following command:

+`docker pull fforfrodo/simple_proxy:latest`

 ### Configuring the DNS Server
 To configure the DNS server, you will need to modify the simple_proxy.py file.